PunctuallyCompetent/Exercises/README.md

 # Exercises
-python code exercises from codewars.com
+python code exercises from codewars.com by me